 The mangrove cap is a large-scale version of a tiny found object from the surrounding natural environment.
 The 9.5m high weathered steel Mangrove Cap is illuminated from within by two rings of solar powered blue LEDs.
-Echoing the stars of the night sky under which the stars of the n which the artwork stands, pinpricks of light stream through holes in the upper pod.
+Echoing the stars of the night sky under which the artwork stands, pinpricks of light stream through holes in the upper pod.

 2. YUWI text work "YUWI' is the name of Mackay's indigenous people.
 The iconic red letters are intended to build upon and support the recognition of indigenous culture in Mackay's urban environment.
-A cast pronze ring set into the concrete in front of the word references a environment.
-A cast production is indigenous culture. bora ring, traditionally a site of initiation in indigenous culture.
+A castbronze ring set into the concrete in front of the word references a bora ring, traditionally a site of initiation in indigenous culture.